Salmandabbakuti/lit-actions-listener/README.md

 When a user registers a Lit Action, they provide the following details:

-a. action name (e.g. "Send 1 BTC to Alice")
+a. action name (e.g. "weather webhook action")

 b. action code